richardschoen/iforgit/knowledge/github_remote_ssh_connect_existing_ifsrepo.md

 # One time Github remote set up for local IFS repository

-## Recommended Repo Setup and Connection to IBM i
+## Recommended New Repo Setup and Connection to IBM i
 Normally we recommend the following repository GitHub setup:
 - Create Github repository.
 - Clone the repository to the IFS directory.